Handmade in Britain

 To protect our world for future generations, it is vital that in every choice we make, we make the right choice; and sustainably grown cocoa is one of those choices.
 By ensuring a replenishment of all that we take out of the earth, we are guaranteeing future generations a world with chocolate in it.
 Our cocoa growers in Colombia are at the heart of this.
 They’ve adopted an agroecological approach, planting two additional types of trees (alongside the cocoa), to ensure that all three trees yield a harvest; thus ensuring a livelihood for the farmer, whilst maintaining a positive impact on the environment.

-We only ever use FSC certified cardboard and paper products within our packaging; so you can be sure that for each and every tree used within the production of our paper wrappers and card packaging, there is a sustainable focus on ensuring that forests are replanted to replenish the supply.
-The paper and card is made from using wood that comes from FSC certified forests, or from recycled materials.
+We only ever use FSC certified paper products within our packaging; so you can be sure that for each and every tree used within the production of our chocolate bar wrappers, there is a sustainable focus on ensuring that forests are replanted to replenish the supply.
+The paper is made from using wood that comes from FSC certified forests and recycled materials.

 Our aim is to divert as much waste as possible away from landfill, and into recycling facilities instead.
-In the last 12 months, we have reduced our use of plastic and PET packaging by 75%; with a future plan to reduce by 100% over the next 12 months.
-We need to overcome our desire as consumers to ‘see the product through the packaging’; because where there’s a window, there’s generally PET (or alternative) being used; and we are working with specialist packaging designers to come up with attractive solutions to this issue.
+In the last 18 months, we have reduced our use of plastic and PET packaging by 75%; with a future plan to remove all plastics over the next 24 months.
+We need to overcome our desire as consumers to ‘see the product through the packaging’; because where there’s a window, there’s generally PET (or alternative) being used; and we are working to ensure we are playing our part in this.

 Respecting People & Communities

 We are really passionate about offering employment opportunities to those who might otherwise struggle to find work experience.
 Whether we are a stepping stone for an eventual move into a different career, or supporting people to continue to work as part of our team; we endeavour to build people up so that they grow in confidence through a nurturing and positive working environment.
-We do this through a scheme that we call our ‘Inclusive Employment Initiative’.
+We do this through a scheme that we call our ‘Inclusive Employment Initiative’, which sadly due to the pandemic has been put on hold, but we will be restarting it as soon as we are able

-Our Inclusive Employment Initiative involves working with York based organisations that aim to help individuals who find accessing employment challenging.
+Over the past 15 years, our Inclusive Employment Initiative has involved working with York based organisations that aim to help individuals who find accessing employment challenging.
 The first of these organisations is ‘The Blueberry Academy’, who work with young adults with learning difficulties; offering them the chance to become more independent and learn life skills.
 We offer work experience for some of their young adults, and currently employ two students to work within our production and packing teams.
 It’s both rewarding and fun, and has had a really enriching impact on us as a team.

 Through our contacts with the local probation service and ‘Changing Lives’, we are also keen to offer those who are in the probation system, and/or those who are in recovery from addictions the chance to get back into work.
 We want to help re-build their confidence and self-belief in a positive and family-like atmosphere.